karlhulme/jsonotron/workspaces/jss/docs.autogen.md

   "properties": {
     "addressLines": {
       "$ref": "hugeString",
-      "documentation": "An array of address lines that make up the main body of the address."
+      "documentation": "The lines that make up the address."
     },
     "postalCode": {
       "$ref": "shortString",
-      "documentation": "A postal code."
+      "documentation": "The postal code of the address."
     },
     "countryCode": {
       "$ref": "countryCode",
-      "documentation": "A value from the countryCode enumeration that indicates the country."
+      "documentation": "The country where the address is situated."
     }
   },
   "required": [